 - Courses in allied disciplines, to a maximum of one full course or equivalent, at other institutions

-- negotiated studies courses: Student Initiated Collaborative Inquiry, Directed Reading, Practicum Seminar (the content and weighting of negotiated studies courses must be determined by the faculty and approved by the Graduate Executive Committee).
+- Negotiated studies courses: Student Initiated Collaborative Inquiry (SICI), Directed Reading, Practicum Seminar.
+(Note: the content and weighting of negotiated studies courses must be determined by the faculty and approved by the Graduate Executive Committee).

 The Comprehensive Examination consists of a public defence of the dissertation proposal.

 A Comprehensive Examination is set at the completion of all required course work, and typically held within six months of -- and no more than one year from -- the end of the student's course work.

 Additional details on the Comprehensive Examination are available in the Graduate Program in Education Handbook.

 For regulations on the Dissertation Proposal & Dissertation Oral Examination, please consult the Faculty of Graduate Studies site for details.